getify/foi-lang/README.md

 ----

 It shouldn't take reading thousands of pages of books or watching months of workshop videos to fully grasp the surface area of **Foi**.
-Hopefully, without too much learning and practice, even more advanced code like this will brighten into clarity:
+Hopefully, without too much learning and practice, even more advanced code like this will sharpen into clarity:

 ```java
 defn getFavoriteMovies(userID) ^(IO ~<< {